jdcbautista/garyCoffey.github.io/_posts/blogs/2020-06-01-building-portfolio.md

 Ok now for our part, we are going to be using a very basic them called hacker.
 It is basic in the sense that it does not have any predefined layouts.
 We will have to build those.

 > **Quick Note**
  You are welcome to use other themes than Hacker for your page.
 This tutorial will be using that theme but I'm sure you can still make another one work.
-Before you get to far with one however, you better make sure it is [supported by Github pages](https://pages.github.com/themes/) (assuming that is where you are hosting at).
+Before you get too far with one however, you better make sure it is [supported by Github pages](https://pages.github.com/themes/) (assuming that is where you are hosting at).
 An easy way to explore other themes is to go to to [rubygems.org](https://rubygems.org) and [search for jekyll-themes](https://rubygems.org/search?utf8=%E2%9C%93&query=jekyll-theme).

 Okay now that all of that is out of the way lets get our theme updated.
 Let's open back up our *Gemfile*.